-- 1. Review passenger conduct with your child. - 2.
-Adult supervision at the bus stop is encouraged. - 3.
-Keep your sidewalk clear of snow. - 4.
-Your child's behavior while waiting for the bus is your responsibility. - 5.
-Instruct your child to move away from the bus immediately upon being discharged. - 6.
-Your cooperation in matters pertaining to the safe operation of our buses is essential and will be greatly appreciated.
+- Review passenger conduct with your child. - Adult supervision at the bus stop is encouraged. - Keep your sidewalk clear of snow. - Your child's behavior while waiting for the bus is your responsibility. - Instruct your child to move away from the bus immediately upon being discharged.